 Housed in the library, the Learning Center offers assistance to individuals and groups in General Education courses in various disciplines.
-Tutors are graduate assistants familiar with the materials and demands of the courses.
+Tutors are both undergraduate and graduate students familiar with the materials and demands of the courses.
 Tutoring is also available in the Foreign Language, English Language, Mathematics, and Reading Laboratories.
 In music and the sciences, some tutoring is provided in other locations.